Insights Accounting

 Payroll services in Abu Dhabi carry an overlay that most Dubai providers underweight.
 The federal payroll core (WPS, end-of-service gratuity, leave accruals, Federal Decree-Law No. 33 of 2021 on labour relations) applies the same across the seven emirates.
 What changes in Abu Dhabi is the procurement overlay (Tawteen for ADNOC suppliers, ICV-tagged payroll), the federal Nafis Emiratisation programme that hits hardest where Abu Dhabi employers cluster (over 50 skilled employees), and the ADGM Employment Regulations governing a growing share of capital-based employers in the financial centre and adjacent SPVs.

 This guide is for HR directors, finance managers and owners of Abu Dhabi trading, contracting, manufacturing, services and ADGM-registered SMEs picking a payroll provider in 2026.
+Most of them are choosing between the payroll outsourcing companies in UAE that run capital-side accounts, an HR consultancy in Abu Dhabi that bundles payroll into a wider people offering, and keeping the work in-house on a software subscription.
 It covers what an Abu Dhabi-fit payroll function actually delivers, how WPS, Tawteen, Nafis and ICV reporting fit together, what ADGM Employment Regulations change, and how Velmont Crest scopes capital engagements.

 Why the capital is a different payroll game